Qyuzet/linuxdebian-network-monitoring/README.md

 - **Nagios Core**: For service monitoring and alerting

 Each tool serves a different monitoring purpose, providing a comprehensive view of your network and system performance.

+### Next Steps
+- Set up SSL for secure access to web interfaces
+- Configure email notifications for alerts
+- Add additional hosts and services to monitor
+- Customize dashboards and views for your specific needs